Vaginectomy: Risks/complications

 Many people who undergo vaginectomy do so for sexual health and intimacy.
 However, risks of vaginectomy include post-operative sensory issues that range from lack of sensation to excessive sensation, such as hypersensitivity or even pain.
 To address this, skin grafting is often done with vaginectomy to allow recovery of sexual function.

 Other risks may involve consequences of the procedure itself.
 For example, possible injuries include rectal injury (due to the proximity of the structures), development of a fistula (an abnormal connection between two body parts), or, for people who have phalloplasty done in conjunction with vaginectomy, irritation or even erosion of the skin of the phallus.
 Some of these locations may be suture sites; irritation of these sites may increase likelihood of infection.

 There are pre- and post-operative steps that can be taken to minimize complications from vaginectomy.
 For example, other procedures that are often performed in conjunction with vaginectomy, such as metoidioplasty and phallourethroplasty, can be performed in two stages to increase the likelihood of a favorable cosmetic outcome.
 Also, waiting for a period of time after completing a procedure, usually a minimum of 4 months, ensures that the person undergoing the surgery is clear of infections or risk thereof.
-Thus, procedures towards the end of the gender affirmation process, such as penile prosthesis placement, are usually done separately.
+Thus, procedures towards the end of the gender-affirming process, such as penile prosthesis placement, are usually done separately.

 For people with vaginal cancer, vaginectomy can be done partially, instead of radically, depending on the individual person's need as determined by the tumor's size, location, and stage.
 For example, some people had simple hysterectomy (a procedure that removes a uterus) and then discovered cervical cancer.
 At this point, upper vaginectomy - along with other suggested procedures such as lymphadenectomy (a procedure that removes lymph nodes) - may be suggested to people who would prefer to keep ovarian function intact.
 This is an option depending on the invasiveness and severity of the disease and is specifically for individuals with stage I cancer in the upper vagina.